cloudpilot-emu/cloudpilot-emu/README.md

 ## Web SDL build

-The web frontend for the SDL build currently is a single `index.html`.
-You can serve it directly from the git repository and the compiled WASM code is loaded from `src`.
+The web frontend for the SDL build consists of a single `index.html`.
+You can serve it directly from the git repository and the compiled WASM code is loaded from `src` (see above).
-Unsurprisingly, the WASM code needs to compiled first (see above.)

 # Credits